 2. Pray that God will grant you repentance – a true transformational conviction.
 And ask Him for the faith to believe that His ways are better.

 3. Meditate on God’s goodness and mercy, not shame.
-Shame is sin and self focused.
+Shame is sin and self-focused.
 It will keep you from true conviction.

 Conviction Is An Invitation

 Nineveh was called to change their hell-bent ways steeped in sin and pride.
 But when they were called out, they responded to God.
-They humbled themselves and threw themselves on the mercy of God.
+They humbled themselves and threw themselves at the mercy of God.